5 Easy Stretches for the Busy Office-Worker

 5. Upper Back Rotation:

-In the seated position, rotated your upper body as far you can, keeping your pelvis straight.
+In the seated position, rotate your upper body as far you can, keeping your pelvis straight.
 You can hold onto the side of your chair to get some extra stretch.
 Repeat this slowly from side to side a few times, to keep movement in the thoracic spine.
 Turning your head to the same side also helps with overall mobility in the upper spine.

 Ergonomics and postural problems with prolonged desk work is a common issue we help people with at the clinic.
 Have a look through the services we have available, or contact us if you would like more information about how we can help!